WILL YOU QUALIFY FOR A GERMAN WORK PERMIT?

 The EU Blue Card is a new residence title for specific purposes in Germany since 2012.
 This is addressed to well-educated immigrants and has the aim to make Germany more attractive as a work place.
 It grants the right to work and live in Germany.

 Anybody can apply for the EU blue card if

 - he or she has a German or an accredited foreign or university degree that is compatible with a German one; AND

 - the role/position to be taken matches with the degree with regard to qualification

 - he or she has

 The Bluecard can only be applied for from within Germany.
-As a consequence, you will need a normal national visa with a 90 days duration in order to be able to enter Germany.
+As a consequence, you will need a national visa with a 90 days duration in order to be able to enter Germany.
 Exceptions exist for a couple of specified nationalities.
 Likewise, the journey into Germany needs to comply with the general entry rules.
 The German representation embassy abroad is responsible in each case.
-Depending on when you are supposed to start working you will need to apply for a residence title with or without a work permit.
 It is recommendable to mention that you wish to apply for a Bluecard in Germany as this may speed up the granting of the visa.

-More information, including application procedure, can be found here: http://www.bluecard-eu.de/eu-blue-card-germany/
+More information, including application procedure, can be found on the official websites of the minsitry for migration and work (BAMF).

 GERMAN WORK PERMIT BY POSITION IN THE COMPANY